 Col. Thitisan Utthanaphon, the police chief better known as Joe Ferrari, testified Wednesday that although he did kill a man in his custody with a plastic bag, he didn’t mean for him to die.

-On trial for murder at Bangkok’s Central Criminal Court for Corruption and Misconduct, the former Nakhon Sawan police chief said he only intended to intimidate and scare Jeerapong Thanapat, who was brought in on suspicion of a drug-related crime.
+On trial for murder at Bangkok’s Central Criminal Court for Corruption and Misconduct, the former Nakhon Sawan police chief said he only intended to intimidate and scare Jirapong Thanapat, who was brought in on suspicion of a drug-related crime.

 Defense lawyer Chokchai Angkaew said the first witnesses will be heard starting Feb.
 19, with testimony to wrap up March 13.